 In the case of user-defined binary format is chosen for the Data Block, the Data Block contents shall always be stored as a separate Data Block file (file_name.<DBL_Ext>).
-This is an exception to the general file syntax as shown in 5.2.1, see example in Error!
-Reference source not found..
+This is an exception to the general file syntax as shown in 5.2.1.
 In this case it is recommended to define a DFDL schema describing the format.